 The bill SB46 amends the Code of Alabama 1975 to enhance regulations surrounding unauthorized insurers and surplus line insurance.
-Key insertions include a prohibition against individuals acting as agents for unauthorized insurers, with exceptions for surplus lines insurance and transactions not requiring a certificate of authority.
-It also clarifies that contracts made in violation of these provisions do not prevent the insured from enforcing their rights.
-The bill introduces penalties for those who willfully represent unauthorized insurers, making them liable for any losses incurred by the insured.
-Additionally, it modifies surplus line insurance procurement requirements, allowing exemptions from diligent effort requirements under certain conditions and mandating quarterly reports from surplus line brokers.
+Key insertions include a prohibition against individuals acting as agents for unauthorized insurers, with exceptions for surplus lines and certain transactions.
+It clarifies that contracts made in violation of these provisions do not prevent the insured from enforcing their rights and introduces penalties for those who willfully represent unauthorized insurers.
+The bill also allows surplus line insurance to be procured from unauthorized insurers under specific conditions and exempts certain transactions from the diligent effort requirement if they comply with federal law.
+Additionally, surplus line brokers are required to file quarterly reports on their placements and maintain proper documentation.

 Enrolled: 27-10-1, 27-10-2